bloc97/ConcurrentArduino/README.md

 * Dynamic parameters *(Change the task properties at will)*
 * Power saving when Idle
 * Creation of time-critical, periodic or lenient tasks
+* Prediction of future task execution time.
+* Automatic pausing of tasks that would affect higher priority tasks.

+Future features:

+* Logging
+* Resource query (Show all processes, CPU usage and memory usage)

 # Theory